A Definitive Way to Format Dates for International Sites

 var formatter = new Intl.DateTimeFormat('en-GB');

-/* returns a formatter that can format a date in UK English date format */
+// Returns a formatter for UK English date format

 var options = {weekday: 'short'};